dimenwarper/sigil/README.md

 base_commit: [commit_id]
 ```

-### 3.2 Eval (YAML)
+### 2.2 Eval (YAML)

 The eval defines how to build, run, and measure candidates.
-It may compose several metrics and specify an aggregator.
+It is composed of a generator that optionally generates inputs for the val and a set of metrics which themselves are comprised of a command to run and a small parsing specification to parse the result.
+An eval may compose several metrics and specify an aggregator.
+At the end it has an accept rule, a policy that candidates need to pass to be promoted, and budgets that candidates need adhere to.
+An optional replay field contains values needed for reproducibility.

 ```yaml
 # walltime.eval.yaml